Why Prayer Actually Works for Drug Addiction

 Final Thoughts: Your Prayers Matter More Than You Know

-Listen, I want you to hear this loud and clear: Your prayers for your son’s drug addiction are not falling on deaf ears.
+Listen: Your prayers for your son’s drug addiction are not falling on deaf ears.
 God hears every single word.
 He sees every tear.
 He knows every sleepless night.
+And He’s already at work in ways you can’t even imagine.
+Your son’s addiction doesn’t get the final word.
+Jesus Christ does.
+And His word is always about redemption, restoration, and resurrection.

 So keep praying.
 Keep believing.
 Keep trusting.
 The God who saved you is fully capable of saving your son too.
+Now go pray like you believe it.